mingdom/omninmo/docs/datamodel.md

 ### Key Concepts

-1. **Market Exposure**: The amount of money exposed to market movements, calculated as:
+1. **Market Value**: The actual worth of a position, calculated as:
    - For stocks: Quantity × Current Price
+   - For options: Quantity × Current Price

+2. **Market Exposure**: The amount of money exposed to market movements, calculated as:
+   - For stocks: Quantity × Current Price
    - For options: Delta × Notional Value (100 × Underlying Price × |Quantity|)

-2. **Beta-Adjusted Exposure**: Market exposure adjusted for the security's volatility relative to the market (SPY), calculated as:
+3. **Beta-Adjusted Exposure**: Market exposure adjusted for the security's volatility relative to the market (SPY), calculated as:
    - Market Exposure × Beta

-3. **Net Market Exposure**: The combined directional exposure of the portfolio, calculated as:
+4. **Net Market Exposure**: The combined directional exposure of the portfolio, calculated as:
    - Long Exposure - Short Exposure

-4. **Gross Market Exposure**: The total market exposure regardless of direction, calculated as:
+5. **Gross Market Exposure**: The total market exposure regardless of direction, calculated as:
    - Long Exposure + Short Exposure

-5. **Short Percentage**: The percentage of gross market exposure that is short, calculated as:
+6. **Short Percentage**: The percentage of gross market exposure that is short, calculated as:
    - (Short Exposure / Gross Market Exposure) × 100

-6. **Cash**: Cash and cash-like instruments have minimal market correlation (beta ≈ 0) and are tracked separately from market exposure.
+7. **Cash**: Cash and cash-like instruments have minimal market correlation (beta ≈ 0) and are tracked separately from market exposure.

 ## Data Model Classes